mahdi312/UserRegistration/README.md

 # UserRegistration
-"Spring Boot app with PostgreSQL DB for user registration.
-Sends email confirmation within 15min limit.
-Build secure, reliable registration systems."
+"This is a Spring Boot project with a PostgreSQL database that allows for complete user registration, including email confirmation.
+Upon registration, the user will receive an email with a confirmation link.
+The user has 15 minutes to confirm their email address before the registration process is canceled.
+This project is a great starting point for building secure and reliable user registration systems in your applications."